ADNTNU/Quiz-App/README.md

 # Quiz-App

 This project is a group assignment for NTNU course IDATA2503, where we are to build an Quiz App for mobile.
-We will heavly follow a [udemy](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/?couponCode=24T4MT90924A) course and add our own features on top of that.
+We will heavily follow a [udemy](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/?couponCode=24T4MT90924A) course and add our own features on top of that.

 - [The app](#the-app)
 - [User stories](#user-stories)